yasin3061/libman-hexagonal-implementation/README.md

 As we can see, we have two different ports, `incoming` and `outgoing`.
 The difference is that the requests coming in to the application are served by `incoming` ports.
 The requests going out of the application are served by the `outgoing` ports.

 ### Conclusion
 I hope this sample gave you rough idea about the practical implementation of the hexagonal architecture using `Spring` and `Java`.
 I have really liked this approach.
-Its easy to maintain and talks business instead of technical jargons.
+It's easy to maintain and talks business instead of technical jargon.